Country

 Circumstances:

-The airplane departed RAF Graveley at 1924LT on an operation to Nuremberg.
-Over France, it was shot down by a German fighter and crashed in Ors.
-Three crew members were killed, three became PoW and one evaded.
+The airplane departed RAF Bardney at 2231LT on July 9 on an operation to Gelsenkirchen.
+While returning to base the following night, it was shot down by the German Flak.
+Abandoned by the crew, it crashed in Troisvilles and was destroyed.
+All seven crew members parachuted to safety, two became PoW and five evaded.

 Crew: